 Here are a few important things you should look for:

 - Certification by sober living coalitions/networks, CARF, NARR, or another credible agency.

 - Level of support in the SLH offer 24-hour supervision by clinically certified staff.
 High structure allows for a better chance at long-term sobriety.
 Best fit often comes down to the individual.

 - Services offered should fit the applicant.
 Medical access, complementary therapies like adventure therapy, and other services should be considered.

 - Specialized sober living if the applicant is of a specific or vulnerable population.
-This is especially important for groups like LGBTQ, young adults, veterans, and others.
+This is especially important for groups like LGBTQ, s, veterans, and others.